atahanyild/CosmicProof/README.md

 -   **Generate New Proof**: This function takes recent block hash as public input,  generates a new zero-knowledge proof for each block by combining the block's hash with the last generated proof.
 -   **Verify Proof**: This function verifies the correctness of the zero-knowledge proof received from the state before it is used for new blocks.

-## 4. Setup and Installation
-Detail the setup process:
-- Prerequisites
-- Installation steps for Cosmos SDK
-- Installation steps for o1js
-- Configuration settings

 ## 5. What is different for a Node now?